 Gurkha Temple Opens

-Innsworth, UK – A new Hindu temple officially opened here today during a ceremony presided over by Lieutenant General Tim Radford, commander of the Allied Rapid Reaction Corps.
+INNSWORTH, United Kingdom – A new Hindu temple officially opened here today during a ceremony presided over by Lieutenant General Tim Radford, commander of the Allied Rapid Reaction Corps.

 Until now, Gurkha families have had nowhere in the immediate area to pray with the closest place in Cheltenham, which is a forty minute bus ride away.

 "With the growing number of Gurkha Soldiers and their families this is very important,” said British Army Major Chinbahadur Thapa, a Gurkha officer assigned to the ARRC Support Battalion.
 "When I first arrived there were 25 of us praying in a single small room, now there are over 100 Gurkhas [and their] families.”

 With a 45 percent increase in the makeup of ARRC Support Battalion personnel coming from the Brigade of Gurkhas over the past few years, the facility will provide a spiritual and religious hub for all Gurkha personnel and their families.